Fellows

 Margaret Clark

-Psychology, Former Head of College
+John M. Musser Professor of Psychology; Former Head of Trumbull College

 Professor Margaret Clark, Ph.D. (margaret.clark@yale.edu) is the former Head of Trumbull College and a faculty member in the psychology department of Yale College and Yale Graduate School.
 Her research focuses on the nature of emotion, its social functions, and processes that characterize well (and poorly) functioning close relationships.
 She is president elect of the Society of Experimental Social Psychology, an advisor to the Swiss National Science Foundation and Israel’s Bi-national science foundation, and a senior editor of Psychological Science.
 At Yale she teaches courses on emotions and relationships and welcomes undergraduates who wish to become involved in research in her lab.
 She also serves on a number of committees for the university and as the Graduate Vice President of Yale’s chapter of Phi Beta Kappa.
 In Trumbull Margaret serves as a first year adviser for those students interested in psychology.